sputnik-messenger/sputnik_white_label_app/README.md

 # sputnik_white_label_app

-Sputnik Messenger White Lable - GPLv3 or later
+Sputnik Messenger >white label< - GPLv3 or later

 ## Disclaimer
 Sputnik Messenger and all related libraries are in a very early and highly unstable state.